LRGASP/lrgasp-submissions/docs/submission.md

 # Submission structure

 Submissions to LRGASP consist of a set of experiments targeting a particular challenge submitted by a *team*.
-With two types of experiment: *model* and *expression*.
+With two types of experiments: *model* and *expression*.
 Model experiments are genomic transcript model predictions, and expression experiments are transcript expression quantification of a set of submitted models.